p4nthera115/liquid-glass/README.md

 The component is optimized for performance:

-1. **Geometry caching** - Shape geometry is only created when dimensions change, not during animations
+1. **Geometry caching** — Shape geometry is only created when dimensions change, not during scale/position/rotation animations
-2. **GPU transforms** - Animations use scale/position/rotation transforms instead of geometry recreation
+2. **GPU transforms** — Scale, position, and rotation animations use direct mesh transforms instead of geometry recreation
-3. **Spring physics in render loop** - No React re-renders during animation
+3. **Spring physics in render loop** — All animation state is stored in refs.
+No React re-renders during animation.
-4. **Configurable quality** - Adjust `borderSmoothness` and `bevelSegments` for performance/quality tradeoff
+4. **Configurable quality** — Adjust `borderSmoothness` and `bevelSegments` for performance/quality tradeoff

 ### Triangle Count Guidelines

 Keep total triangles under **150,000** for smooth performance:

-- Each panel with default settings ≈ 2,000-5,000 triangles
+- Each panel with default settings produces a low triangle count
-- Reduce `bevelSegments` (default: 32) for fewer triangles
+- Increase `bevelSegments` (default: 8) for smoother bevels at the cost of more triangles
-- Reduce `borderSmoothness` (default: 30) for simpler corners
+- Increase `borderSmoothness` (default: 12) for smoother corners on larger panels
 - Use the `r3f-perf` monitor to track triangle counts

 ## Examples